hspug/gitbrute-rs/README.md

 It adds two new features:

 - Timezone modifications try to change the timezone information before starting to also change the times.
-- Partial patterns are useful if you only want to specify a few bits in a nibble.
+- Partial prefixes are useful if you only want to specify a few bits in a nibble.

 ```
 USAGE: